 A guided, safe way to set up your UniFi network without guesswork.

-Rapid Deployment For UniFi (RD4U) is a free Windows + macOS wizard that helps you configure UniFi step by step, so you always understand what is being changed.
+Rapid Deployment For UniFi (RD4U) is a free Windows + macOS wizard that helps you design and configure your UniFi network step by step, so you always understand what is being changed, and why.

 Why people choose RD4U:

-The result is a UniFi configuration that feels deliberate, understandable, and trustworthy, even if this is your first time setting one up.
+The result is a UniFi configuration that feels deliberate, understandable, and much easier to get right.

 I switched from an ASUS router to UniFi expecting more control, and I got it.
 But I also got overwhelmed by VLANs, firewall logic, and second-guessing whether my setup was actually secure.